-Sprawling land-use patterns and intensified urbanization degrade the quality and quantity of bird habitat across the globe.
+Sprawling land-use patterns and intensified urbanization degrade the quality and quantity of bird habitat across

+Light at night can disorient birds, and the problem is not restricted to tall buildings.
+This scene of Las Vegas by night depicts a threat to any bird migrating nearby at night.
+Photo by BrendelSignature, Wikipedia the globe.
 Cities and towns encroach on riverbanks and shorelines.
 Suburbs, farms, and recreation areas increasingly infringe upon wetlands and woodlands.
 Some bird species simply abandon disturbed habitat.
 For resident species that can tolerate disturbance, glass is a constant threat, as these birds are seldom far from human structures.
 Migrating birds are often forced to land in trees lining our sidewalks, city parks, waterfront business districts, and other urban green patches that have replaced their traditional stopover sites.